Oneida Nation Representative and Oneida Nation Enterprises Chief Executive Officer

 Through it all, he has instilled in the Oneida’s business enterprises a sense of cultural investment, making sure that revenues are invested in health care, schools and services for Oneida members, as well as in institutions that will help protect the Oneida’s heritage.
 Those include endowing a Harvard professorship in American law, supporting the Smithsonian Institution’s National Museum of the American Indian and becoming a founding donor to the Museum of the American Revolution.
 It also includes investing in the work of protecting Native Americans’ political rights, through support for the National Congress of American Indians and launching the “Change the Mascot” campaign that has fought anti-Native American bigotry in professional sports.

-Business-wise, the Oneida Nation’s success under Halbritter’s leadership has been hailed as model for sustainable, diversified and self-sufficient economic development.
-In all, the Nation’s businesses include Turning Stone Resort Casino, Yellow Brick Road Casino, Point Place Casino, the SāvOn chain of convenience stores, Maple Leaf Market, Tin Woodman’s Flask, Oneida Technical Solutions, Oneida Heritage Sales & Rentals and Four Directions Productions.
+Business-wise, the Oneida Indian Nation’s success under Halbritter’s leadership has been hailed as model for sustainable, diversified and self-sufficient economic development.
+In all, the Nation’s businesses include Turning Stone Resort Casino, Yellow Brick Road Casino, Point Place Casino, the SāvOn chain of convenience stores, Maple Leaf Markets, Three marinas, Oneida Technical Solutions and Oneida Heritage Sales & Rentals/Warrior Archery.

 Those businesses have earned national and international recognition and honors, including Four Diamond ratings from AAA for the resort’s luxury hotels and one of its restaurants; being named the Academy of Country Music’s Casino of the Year; and inclusion of all three of Turning Stone’s championship-caliber golf courses in Golfweek magazine’s list of Top 100 courses in the country, among multiple other golf awards.
 The Nation’s Atunyote Golf Course hosted the annual Notah Begay III Foundation Challenge charity event, which Tiger Woods won in 2009.